twirl/The-API-Book/src/en/drafts/HTTP Status Codes.md

 Not only the number of status codes soared, but also their semantic meaning stirs.
 Many developers simply never read specs.
 The most evident example is the `401 Unauthorized` code: the spec prescribes the servers to return `WWW-Authenticate` header, which they never do — for obvious reasons, since the only usable value for this header is `Basic`.
 Furthermore, the spec is extensible at this point, new authentication realms could be introduced and standardized — but nobody cares.
 Right now using `401` to indicate an absence of authorization headers is a common practice — omitting the `WWW-Authenticate` header, of course.

 In a modern world we have to deal with a literal mess: HTTP status codes are used not for the protocol's purity sake, but to build the graphs; their semantic meaning forgotten; and clients often don't even try to get some useful information from the status codes, reducing them to the first digit.
 It's also a common practice to return resolvable errors as `200`s.

+As an example, a real situation the author of this book had to deal with: let's imagine we have an app, and there is a mistake in the code.
+If an authorization token is stall, it will be never renewed.
+Tokens become stall, for example, in 30 days, so this mistake wasn't found by QA engineers, and the app was released, for example, on June, 1.
+The release procedure was incremental: 1% of users got the release initially, then, gradually, it was shipped to everyone.

+After 30 days passed, on July, 1, we started to get some troubling support tickets, literally one or two.
+Several percent of 1% of auditory had troubles with authentication, but we couldn't see it: our `403` graphs looked normal, and when we examined specific users' logs, they look simply like users got their token expired somehow.
+So we didn't ring the bell and considered the problem being minor issue.

+Several days passed, more and more users got involved in the problem, until at some moment (30 days after the release hit 100% users) we've got instantly overloaded with reports, and all graphs went red.
+We spent several stressful hours looking for a problem cause, making hotfixes, and shipping a new release.
+All of this would have never happened, if we had had our graphs grouped by logical error reason, not only HTTP codes.
+If we had had a separate graph for the ‘token expired’ error, we would have noticed the numbers increasing sharply.
+But we hadn't.
+There was always a considerable number of `403`s on our graphs: banned users, robots, revoked tokens, etc.; the problem involving just several percent of several percent of users simply had no chance to caught our attention.

 #### So, what are you proposing, pal?